yarisvt/tyk-docs/tyk-docs/content/graphql/migration-guide.md

 - Data Source kind are `REST` or `GraphQL` regardless of api being internal or not.

-- Incase of internal apis that are accessed via `tyk://`scheme, `graphql.engine.data_sources[n].internal` property is set to true.
+- In case of internal apis that are accessed via `tyk://`scheme, `graphql.engine.data_sources[n].internal` property is set to true.

 - Each dataSources needs to be defined with a unique name `graphql.engine.data_sources[n].name`.

 - Each field connected to the data source is expected to be configured for mapping under `graphql.engine.field_configs` regardless of it requiring mapping or not.

+- It is important that all new graphql apis have version `graphql.version` property set to `2`.

 Examples